MinaProtocol/mina/frontend/ci-build-me/README.md

 # CI Build Me

-This proxy listens on a webhook via a Google Cloud Function and conditionally starts the Coda buildkite pipeline.
+This proxy listens on a webhook via a Google Cloud Function and conditionally starts the Mina buildkite pipeline.

 We currently dispatch a build the moment the `ci-build-me` label is added and any time commits are pushed to a pull-request that has this label attached to it.